-- 15. Anguilla's level of compliance is as follows: Anguilla has achieved substantially compliance with regard to R. 26, which is the only Key Recommendation that remains outstanding.
+- 15. Anguilla remains substantially compliant with R. 26, which is the only Key Recommendation that remains outstanding.
 With regard to the non-Core or Key Recommendations, there is substantial compliance with R. 25, 30 and 32, and SR. VI and R. 20 and SR. VIII are partially met. - 16.
-It is expected that Anguilla can achieve a level of compliance that would equate to 'C' or 'LC' for R. 26 and meet the requirements to apply to exit the follow-up process.
-It is therefore recommended that Anguilla remain on regular (expedited) follow-up and report back to the May 2015 Plenary.
+The recruitment of the additional analyst for the FIU has allowed Anguilla to achieve a level of compliance with R. 26 that would equate to 'C' or 'LC' for R. 26.
+Based on Plenary's decision to have all countries exit the 3rd Round follow-up process by November 2015, Anguilla is urged to make an early application to exit the follow-up process.
+It is recommended that Anguilla remain on regular (expedited) follow-up and report back to the November 2015 Plenary.